RyanStan/ConiferOS/README.md

 will call `iretd` to drop into userland.
 This will set the code segment and data segment selector registers to map the user code and user data segments.
 The values for these segments are defined in [kernel.c](src/kernel.c) (see `/* Set up the GDT */`).

-One other interesting thing worth noting.
-When we switch to the task's page tables, before we call `iretd`, we can still access the correct kernel code memory, because in `task_init`, we do a one to one mapping of physical memory to virtual addresses.
+When we switch to the task's page tables, before we call `iretd`, we can still access the correct kernel code memory because in `task_init`, we do a one to one mapping of physical memory to virtual addresses.
 However, at that point, we can only read the kernel memory, not write it.
-I would like to see how the Linux Kernel handles this small transition gap, from kernel code having swapped the current page tables, to when the user process actually begins executing.

 ### Userland to Kernel Communication (int 0x80)
 The interrupt 0x80 is used to communicate with the kernel from userland.
 The userland program will put a command ID into the eax register,